Medically reviewed by Drugs.com. Last updated on Apr 27, 2020.

 Concerns related to adverse events:

-• Hypersensitivity reactions: Hypersensitivity reactions, including anaphylaxis and anaphylactoid shock, have been reported following administration.
+• Hypersensitivity: Hypersensitivity reactions, including anaphylaxis and anaphylactoid shock, have been reported following administration.
 Immediate treatment for anaphylaxis and/or hypersensitivity reactions and trained personnel should be available during use.
-May cause delayed hypersensitivity.

-• Appropriate use: The safety of repeat administration has not been established.
-Bladder must be completely emptied of urine prior to instillation of fluids for cystoscopy.
-Biopsy/resect bladder mucosal lesions only following completion of both white and blue light cystoscopy.
+• Appropriate use: Bladder must be emptied of urine prior to instillation of fluids for cystoscopy.
+Biopsy/resect bladder mucosal lesions only following completion of both white and blue light rigid cystoscopy.
 Do not use in patients with gross hematuria.
-Do not use for retrograde uretro-renoscopy (administration into ureters may cause anuria).

-• Failed detection: May fail to detect some bladder tumors.
-Cystoscopic examination with hexaminolevulinate should not replace random biopsies or other procedures usually performed in the cystoscopic evaluation for cancer; hexaminolevulinate failed to detect 10% of malignant lesions in clinical trials.
+• Failed detection: May fail to detect some bladder tumors (including malignant tumors).
+Cystoscopic examination with hexaminolevulinate is not a replacement for random biopsies or other procedures usually performed in the cystoscopic evaluation for cancer.
 Both light settings of the PDD system (white before blue) must be used for the most accurate detection of malignancies.

-• False fluorescence: Fluorescent areas detected during blue light cystoscopy may not always demonstrate a bladder mucosal lesion, especially if the mucosal area had not previously been classified as malignant during white light cystoscopy.
-Fluorescent areas may also result from inflammation, cystoscopic trauma, scar tissue, or bladder mucosal biopsy from previous examinations.
+• False fluorescence: Fluorescent areas detected during blue light cystoscopy may not indicate a bladder mucosal lesion.
+False positive fluorescent areas may result from inflammation, cystoscopic trauma, scar tissue, or bladder mucosal biopsy from prior cystoscopic examinations, as well as recent BCG immunotherapy or intravesical chemotherapy.
 The presence of urine and/or blood in the bladder may interfere with detection.

 Adequate animal reproduction studies have not been conducted.
 Systemic absorption is expected to be minimal.